 I remember my first visit with the kids to see those ducks and fish.
 The boys were so excited showing me the three ducklings, with the mummy duck and daddy duck.
 Why is that they always want to see the M & D with 3 kids!
-Konda even asked why all my stories always has 3 kids now.
-Well!
+Konda even asked why all my stories always have 3 kids now.
+Well what to say!

-Anyway they came back home with tales on how big the fish were and what the ducks did.
+Anyway, they came back home with tales of how big the fish were and what the ducks did.
 Since I told Amma that I will make breakfast for them, I thought it would be good to make something different from the Tomato Kurma or Veg Stew.
-Also Dad doesn’t like Tomato Kurma, I really don’t know why!
+Also, Dad doesn’t like Tomato Kurma, I really don’t know why!
 But this was good enough reason to try again the recipe that my office cook did.
 I changed a bit from my last time, so can believe that change brought in much more taste than before!

-Essentially it is the same dish, with few modification!
+Essentially it is the same dish, with some modification!